guitarbeat/Personal-Website/memory-bank/activeContext.md

 - [2024-07-17] - Enhanced mixins in shared styles to use tokens with fallbacks
 - [2024-07-17] - Improved animation mixins with token-based durations and timing functions
 - [2024-07-17] - Added accessibility improvements for reduced motion preferences
+- [2024-07-18] - Implemented token-based glass effect with fallbacks for browsers without backdrop-filter support
+- [2024-07-18] - Enhanced EmotionWheel component styles with tokens for better consistency and maintainability
+- [2024-07-18] - Added fallback values for CSS custom properties in ConflictMediation styles
+- [2024-07-18] - Fixed compilation errors related to undefined functions and map access

 ## Next Steps
 1. Complete Phase 1 of the variable standardization plan